humanmade/asset-manager-framework/readme.md

 Asset Manager Framework instead allows external media items to be browsed in the media library grid, but as soon as an item is selected for use (eg. to be inserted into a post or used as a featured image), an attachment is created for the media item, and this gets returned by the media manager.

 The actual media file does not get sideloaded into WordPress - it intentionally remains at its external URL.
-The attachment object refers to the correct external URL as necessary, while maintaining a local attachment that can be referenced, queried, etc.
+The correct external URL gets referred to as necessary, while a local object attachment is maintained that can be referenced and queried within WordPress.

 ## Integration